Learn how to figure out the next step in your sportscasting career

 URL has been copied successfully!

-A sportscaster e-mailed me to share that he was facing one of the biggest challenges in his career.
+A sportscaster e-mailed me to share he was facing one of the biggest challenges in his career.
 He asked, “How do I know what the right next step is for me?
 I know I’ll be successful at higher levels but I earn a great salary here and I’ve set down roots.

 1. Career